 (d) Emoticons.
 Please do not reply to a post with which you disagree with nothing more than an emoticon.
 Whether it is the intended outcome or not, this is usually seen as derisory and adds nothing to the debate.
 If you disagree, explain why.

 (e) Textspeak, white text, etc. Don't use them.
 Simple.
 We have users from all over the world and of all ages and cultures, so let's keep communication as clear as possible.

-(h) Duplicating Threads.
-Please take the time to check whether there is an existing thread on the subject, BEFORE starting a new one.
+(h) New Thread/Old Thread? i) Player Threads.
+Please start a new thread for match-specific threads, including player threads.
+Don't bump old threads for this purpose.
+When creating post-match player-specific threads, include the players name and our opponents in the title. ii) Duplicating Threads.
+Please take the time to check whether there is an existing thread on the subject (unless it is match-specific), BEFORE starting a new one.
 COYS has a search facility which is available at the top of the page (click on the cog to the right for enhanced options), which will reveal if the subject of your intended thread already exists.
-The only exception is for post-match player-specific threads.

 (i) Discussion.
 If you find an article or news item somewhere and think it would spark a good discussion on COYS, that's great - bring it in, but don't just copy and paste the item, say 'discuss' (or something similar) and walk away.
 Explain why you brought the article into COYS and what your opinion is.
 Start the debate, and if possible, hang around to participate.
 If you aren't able to hang around, then start the thread when you can be there for awhile, so you can respond to points others make.

 (j) Polls.
 Please ask yourself "Would this topic be better discussed as a standard thread?" before starting a poll.
 So don't create a two option polls, as the subject will invariably be better handled as a discussion topic.